tldrwtf/pokedo/README.md

 ### TUI (Preview)

 Launch the new terminal UI dashboard to get a live overview of your trainer profile, tasks, and team.
+Press `p` to switch profiles and optionally set a new default.

 ```bash
 pokedo tui